tomasferrarisenda/automate-all-the-things-transcendence/docs/cert-manager-notes.md

 Cert-Manager does not work with AWSs ALB.
 ALB only works with certificates issued with ACM, that's Amazon Certificate Manager.
 And to this date, Cert-Manager doesn't have an option to use ACM as an issuer.
 I honestly don't know who I should be mad at.

 Having a valid TLS certificate inside our cluster in the form of a secret (grafana-ingress-certificate) would make no difference.
 If you would try to reach https://grafana.yourdomain.com from inside the cluster it would work fine because the secret was valid and the ingres would have tls through this secret, but here's the problem:<br>
-When you are using ALB, for every ingress object you create in your cluster, a Load Balancer will be automatically created in AWS.
-These load balancers are created only with an http (port 80) listener.
-The only way to have them be created also with an https (port 443) listener is by adding the annotation:
+When you are using ALB, for every ingress object you create in your cluster, a Load Balancer will be automatically created in AWS (assuming you added the required alb annotations to the ingress of course).<br>
+By default, these load balancers are created only with an HTTP (port 80) listener.
+So even if inside the cluster you have an ingress with a valid certificate, it makes no difference, because the AWS load balancer that points to that ingress has no HTTPS listener.<br>
+So you need to add a HTTPS (port 443) listener to the Load Balancer.
+How do you do this automatically?
+You add this annotation to the ingress:
 ```yaml
 ingress:
   annotations: